jdchart/mmma/docs/roadmap.md

         - [ ] Filtering
         - [ ] Reordering
         - [ ] Pretty printing
+    - [ ] Corpus
+        - [x] Corpora can have regions
+            - [x] When updating a corpus's region, need to update corpus handler attributes
+        - [ ] Render
     - [ ] Handlers
         - [ ] Get corpus from region
             - [ ] Audio -> audio